semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The first thing that you will need to do is to create one or more notifications with the help of the `sem` utility.

+The general form of the `sem create notification` command is as follows:

+You do not need to use all the command line options of the `sem create notification` command when creating a new notification.
+However, the `--projects` as well as the `--slack-endpoint` options are mandatory.
+The former specifies the list of Semaphore 2.0 projects that will be included in that notification and the latter specifies the URL for the Incoming WebHook that will be associated with this particular notification.

+Therefore, the minimum `sem create notification` command that can be executed will have the next format:

+The `sem create notification` command can only create a single rule under the newly created notification.
+However, you can now use the `sem edit notification` command to add as many rules as you like in the specified notification.

+Tip: you can use just a single Incoming WebHook from Slack for all your notifications as this Incoming WebHook has access to all the channels of a Slack Workspace.

 ### List all notifications

 You can list all the available notifications under the current orginization